sulomhb/simple-react-weather-app/README.md

 Retrieves a forecast based on a user's chosen location.

-Uses the OpenWeatherMap API, and the Tailwind CSS.
+Uses the OpenWeatherMap API, and Tailwind CSS.

 Demonstrates an understanding of utilizing 3rd-party APIs and asynchronous patterns in JavaScript.
 Built with React.